GavinHuttley/ensembl_tui/docs/quickstart.md

 ## Download The Specified Data

-We use a custom config file which specifies just bakers yeast the the worm.
+We use a custom config file which specifies just "yeast" and "worm".
 (You can do this yourself by :material-download: [downloading the small.cfg](data/small.cfg) and executing the following command

 ```
 $ eti download -c <path to>/small.cfg